-While South Korea recently strengthened its laws against sex crimes, official statistics show that, in 2019, women accounted for 98% of victims in the nearly 10,000 crimes against intimate partners reported.
+While South Korea recently strengthened its laws against sex crimes, official statistics show that, in 2021, women accounted for 97% of victims.
+One in three women experienced domestic violence.
 Due to traditional views, some South Koreans consider perpetrators of sex crimes as having committed only a minor mistake.
 Moreover, some South Koreans blame female victims for GBV, claiming that they cause incidents by dressing provocatively or drinking excessively.